 Any good retail or hospitality business knows that back-of-house inventory databases are critical to successful operations.
 They ensure good stock management, guarantee sufficient supply and prevent overspending.
 They’re also a great way to identify past trends and forecast future demand, especially in retail and hospitality businesses where seasonality is king.

-However, what you might not know is that POS systems also support with inventory management and back-of-house processes.
-They do this by effectively automating the end-to-end process, connecting what’s happening front of house with customers, with what’s going on behind the scenes.
+However, what you might not know is that POS systems also offer support where inventory management and back-of-house processes are concerned.
+They do this by effectively automating the end-to-end process, connecting what’s happening front-of-house with customers and with what’s going on behind the scenes.

 For example, POS systems will automatically update your stock levels when a sale takes place.
 That means no more manual stock checking or daily reconciliations.

-Daily or weekly stock taking then becomes a breeze with a POS inventory system, saving you and your team hours of admin work.
-Furthermore, this automated inventory management helps to reduce waste as you can identify upcoming product expiry dates more quickly, rotate stock and run customer offers more effectively.
+Daily or weekly stocktaking then becomes a breeze with a POS inventory system, saving you and your team hours of admin work.
+Furthermore, this automated inventory management helps to reduce waste because you can identify upcoming product expiry dates more quickly, rotate stock and run customer offers more effectively.

-All of which affords your business huge time savings and much closer controls over spend.
-Things that retail and hospitality businesses need by the bucketful right now!
+All of this can help your business make huge time savings and offer much closer controls over spend.
+These are things that retail and hospitality businesses need by the bucketful right now!

 How POS systems help manage payroll and staff costs

 We all know that happy employees lead to happy customers.
 However, managing staff is a significant expense for many retailers and hospitality businesses, and it’s one that just keeps growing.